 Learning how to be in the moment will help reduce stress, anxiety, and all other behaviors that tend to make us feel bad.
-However, with the life urgency, it may feel like a daunting task controlling our brain.
-Learning to be in the moment, will help us take in supplementary information, become further aware, and naturally increase a positive life outlook.
+However, with the urgency of life, it may feel like a daunting task controlling our brain during some of our hardest moments.

-Here are three ways to help us be in the moment.
+Here are three ways to help us be in the moment to calm down.

 1. Look around in the environment.
 When we are in a room, area, outside, etc. take a slow look around and notice what is there.